robbytables/bug-free-invention/unit-1-variables/instructor-resources/02-variables/02-variables-slides.md

 **Talking Points**:

 - "The code on top is good, but it is actually such a common scenario that we want to reassign a variable that we've made a shortcut.
-For example, saying `my_num += 9` is exactly the same as saying `my_num = my_num + 9`.
+For example, saying `current_score += 9` is exactly the same as saying `current_score = current_score + 9`.
 It's just a shorter way to write it."

 - "Keep in mind that we'll always need an `=` somewhere in the line of code when we want to either assign or update the value of a variable"